CoolisTheName007/sched/README.md

 + log: https://github.com/CoolisTheName007/log
 + checker: https://github.com/CoolisTheName007/checker

--From the utils repository, to be put in /utils:
+-From the utils repository (in my github), to be put in /utils:

 + print
 + table